HongpengM/calendar-sse-mcp/README.md

 2. To check or modify permissions later, go to:
    - System Settings > Privacy & Security > Automation
    - Ensure Python/Terminal has permissions to control Calendar.app

+## Privacy Warning and Disclaimer

+**IMPORTANT**: This software requires full access to your macOS Calendar.app and all its data.
+Please be aware of the following:

+- When you run this software, macOS will prompt you to grant Calendar.app access to `uv`, Python, or your terminal application
+- Granting this permission gives the application complete read and write access to ALL your calendar data
+- All calendar events, including potentially sensitive information (meetings, appointments, personal events), will be accessible to this software
+- Any application given this access could potentially read, modify, or delete your calendar events

+By installing and using this software, you acknowledge:

+1. You understand the scope of permissions being granted
+2. You accept the potential privacy and security risks involved
+3. You are responsible for reviewing the source code or trusting the developer
+4. No warranty is provided regarding security, privacy, or data integrity

+If you're uncomfortable with these permissions, please do not proceed with installation.

 ## API Reference